How many pediatric residents are in your program?

 - Midwestern University - The Chicago College of Osteopathic Medicine

-Medical students from these schools rotate through the Advocate Children's Hospital for both core and elective rotations.
+Medical students from these schools rotate through the ACH for both core and elective rotations.
 Our residents are highly involved in both the formal and informal training of these students.
-As PL1's, medical students are assigned to your team on the wards.
-As PL3s you will get the opportunity to do formal instruction of students on the "Teaching Elective".
-In addition to our major affiliations, medical students from all over the country come to ALGCH for elective rotations during their M4 year of training.
-If you are a student who is interested in an elective rotation at ALGCH, contact Tara Murphy in the Medical Student Office at Phone 847.723.6479.
+As PL1s, medical students are assigned to your team on the wards.
+As PL1s you will get the opportunity to do formal instruction of students on the "Teaching Elective".
+In addition to our major affiliations, medical students from all over the country come to ACH for elective rotations during their M4 year of training.
+If you are a student who is interested in an elective rotation at ACH-PR, contact Tara Murphy in the Medical Student Office at Phone 847.723.6479.

 ALGCH's pediatric electives and descritpions

-What type of pathology will I see at ALGCH?
+What type of pathology will I see at ACH-PR?

-Over the past 25 years, ALGCH has evolved from a community hospital to a major referral and trauma center for all of Northwest Illinois.
+Over the past 25 years, ACH-PR has evolved from a community hospital to a major referral and trauma center for all of Northwest Illinois.
 We have pediatric subspecialist in virtually all medical and surgical specialties as well as a large general academic pediatric faculty.
 There are over 3900 deliveries per year and 450 admissions to our 54 bed NICU annually.
-The Advocate Children’s Hospital has a state of the art Pediatric Intensive Care Unit composed of 15 beds and 900 admissions per year.
-Our general pediatric floor is composed of 51 beds and serves 3200 families annually.
+The Advocate Children’s Hospital has a state-of-the-art Pediatric Intensive Care Unit composed of 15 beds and 900 admissions per year.
+Our general pediatric floor is composed of 51 beds and serves 3500 families annually.

-Despite our evolution into the third busiest children’s hospitals in Illinois, Advocate Children’s Hospital remains true to the community philosophy inherent to our early beginnings.
+Despite our evolution into the third busiest children’s hospitals in Illinois, Advocate Children’s Hospital-Park Ridge remains true to the community philosophy inherent to our early beginnings.
 Each patient needs to be evaluated within the context of their family and the community in which they live.

 Back to the top